As parents we want to improve our children’s reading skills.

 Unfortunately schools usually prescribe books to children, thinking only about their ability and not their interests.
 This can have the effect of making children feel like they aren’t capable of picking their own books and that reading is something over which only adults have authority.
 Children understandably then have no personal commitment to reading.

 Having picked their book, looked after it, and made time to read it your child will feel more responsible for their own reading which will in turn encourage them to be accountable for their own progress.
-Exercising control over a task is key to igniting intrinsic motivation, when parents stops dictating the reading material the child is empowered to become the master of the own enjoyment.
+Exercising control over a task is key to igniting intrinsic motivation, when parents stops prescribing the reading material the child is empowered to become the master of the own enjoyment.

 Punish, Reward and Bribe